ChesterHsieh/ChesterHsieh.github.io/_posts/2020-05-30-Portfolio.md

 ## Sum up
 Let's talk if we agree the assumptions.
-We should know the currency need to find the exit, the
+We should know the currency need to find the exit, the real estate/money/stock is the primary ways for inflation.

-No doubt, the gold is shiny and attractive, however, it doesn't have huge amout of  requirements for the varieties of industry.
+- No doubt, the gold is shiny and attractive, however, it doesn't have huge amout of  requirements for the varieties of industry.
 Who or when the gold was becoming "moeny"?
+- There's somewhere else for the money goes.

 # Terminology Section